Probate Q&A Series

 Petition for Removal of Personal Representative

 N.C.
-Gen. Stat. § 28A-15-1 allows the court to remove an executor who is guilty of misconduct, neglect, or mismanagement.
-Misappropriation of funds or failure to keep clear records falls squarely within those grounds.
+Gen. Stat. § 28A-9-1 allows the clerk of superior court to remove a personal representative for grounds including wasting, embezzlement, mismanagement, neglect, or misconduct in the administration of the estate.
+Misappropriation of funds or failure to keep clear records may support removal.
 You must show evidence—bank statements, canceled checks or other documents—demonstrating a lack of transparency or misuse.

 Seek a Surcharge for Loss or Waste